-I think that Ubuntu needs a better default image viewer, and in this post I explain why.
+Ubuntu needs a better default image viewer and in this post I explain why.

-Ubuntu’s default image viewing app is ‘Eye of GNOME‘ (which is often referred to by the package name of ‘
+Ubuntu’s default image viewer is ‘Eye of GNOME‘ (often referred to by the package name of ‘

 eog‘).
-It does its job well enough, i.e. It view images stored on your computer without any fuss.
+It does its job well enough: it lets you view images stored on your computer with a few clicks.

 But therein lies the rub;

 eog can’t do much more than that.
-The app is simply no where near as featured as the default image viewers offered on other platforms, including Android and even Chrome OS!
+The app is no where near as featured as the default image viewers on other platforms, including Android and even Chrome OS!

 It’s for this reason that I made changing image viewer a step in my list of things to do after installing Ubuntu 19.10.

 Admittedly, it’s been a long time since I last dove in to the world of open source image viewers (props for anyone who remembers Viewnior, an app I blogged endlessly about circa 2010.
 Here’s hoping it gets a GTK3 port one day).

 Yet after every Ubuntu install I still do the exact same thing: make Shotwell the default image viewer for all supported image formats, including

-Why?
-Because Shotwell (as an image viewer) has a tonne of features that I use often, and it puts them in a really accessible place.
+.png.
+Shotwell (when used as an image viewer) has a tonne of features that I use often, and it puts them in an accessible place.

 Features on other platforms

-The default image viewing apps on both Windows and macOS let folks do far more with an image than simply view it.
-They include options to resize and crop, add text and callouts, and even perform some basic image enhancement.
+The default image viewing apps on both Windows and macOS lets users do more with an image than simply see it.
+They provide options to resize and crop, add text and callouts, and even perform basic image enhancement.

-Folks switching to Linux from those systems may expect a comparable set of features in the native image viewer, only to find
+It’s reasonable to assume that folks switching to Linux from one of these aforementioned systems might expect to find a comparable set of features in their chosen distro’s native image viewer.

 If Ubuntu users would appreciate having some of those capabilities in easy reach too, and since Shotwell provides them, ought it be default instead?

-Now GNOME developers would, one imagines, reason that, as an image viewer, EOG should focus on viewing images and leave image editing to image editors, organisation to photo managers, and so on.
+GNOME developers will, one imagines, reason that, as an image viewer EOG should focus solely on viewing images and leave image editing to image editors, organisation to photo managers, and so on.